MDPvis/MDPvis.github.io/mocks/readme.md

 **Parameters**

 event: an identifier for the particular event to be shown.
-This identifier should be included in the rollouts and it could include any of the elements required to re-generate the hidden state variables.
+This identifier should be included in the trajectories and it could include any of the elements required to re-generate the hidden state variables.

 **Returns**